 Below is listed some of the different support which will be given to the children:

 Listed above are a range of the strategies we are using- records of the different names of different strategies and approaches are not named on the website to ensure anonymity for the children receiving the support.
-Each child has a record of the support they have received and this is carefully looked at each term by the class teacher and the leadership team to ensure that support is having an impact and to look at the progress children are making or any continued barriers to learning.
+Each child’s progress is tracked as is the support they have received and this is carefully reviewed each term by the class teacher and the leadership team.
+This is to ensure that support is having an impact and to look at the progress children are making or any continued barriers to learning.
 Support may change as the year progresses depending on the needs of the children.

 Please see the attached document for further details.